Amanda Knox: Murder on Trial in Italy: Critical response

 On its first airing, the film achieved decent ratings of approximately 2.8 million viewers in the United States.
 According to The Daily Telegraph, the production of the film would always have been complicated since the case itself contained much doubt and many inconsistencies.
 Nick Squires of The Daily Telegraph wrote that the film did "a credible job of navigating a complex case without coming down one way or the other on whether Knox and ...
 Sollecito ... are innocent or guilty."

-Reported innacuracies
+Reported inaccuracies

 Kercher's family and lawyers, Knox and her family, and Sollecito and his lawyers have all been vocal opponents of the film.
 Nikki Battiste of ABC News listed 15 points in the film when scenes or lines are fabricated.

 Knox's relationships

 The film portrays Knox and Sollecito having a picnic in an attempt to establish a relationship.
 There is no evidence that such a picnic took place, and the weather typical for Italy for the month of October makes the event improbable.
 The film also shows Knox, Kercher and Guede in attendance at a party featuring drug use.
 However, both Knox and Guede have stated they were not friends, and the Italian police have stated that there was no communication between them.
 In addition, the film depicts Kercher confronting Knox about not doing her fair share of house cleaning.
 In reality, Kercher's friends testified that she was too reserved to confront Knox about this issue.